kahwee/yii-extensions/protected/extensions/krichtexteditor/README.md

 ));
 ```

-Assigning options would overwrite the default options that will be passed to tiny mce jquery plugin.

 Default options
 ---------------

+Assigning `options` would overwrite the `$defaultOptions` that will be passed to JavaScript.

 ```
 public $defaultOptions = array(